sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/2_enums.md

     return true;
 }
 ```
-Most of the information we need is retrieved from the *declaration* of the underlying symbol via `DeclRefExpr::getDecl`, as it contains details about the type, value, and other attributes of the expression.
-Other information, such as the source location in the file, is retrieved directly from the `DeclRefExpr` node, as our focus now is to annotate references rather and not declarations (which have already been handled above).
-This is a common pattern that we will utilize for several other visitor functions.
-If the declaration we are inspecting refers to a `EnumConstantDecl` node, we have found a reference to an enum constant and insert the `enum-value` annotation.
+We use `DeclRefExpr::getDecl` to retrieve information about the underlying declaration being referenced.
+If it's an `EnumConstantDecl`, we insert an `enum-value` annotation.

-With the `VisitDeclRefExpr` visitor function implemented, the tool now properly annotates references to enum constants.
+With this visitor implemented, we can now properly annotate both enum declarations and usages:
 ```text line-numbers:{enabled} added:{6,12}
 enum class [[enum-name,Level]] {
     [[enum-value,Debug]] = 0,